sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

-# WORK IN PROGRESS
-to do:
-- Include both a manual sync and auto-sync scenario.
-- Add a Git change mid-workshop and show ArgoCD’s detection of drift.

 # Workshop - Mixed Pod + VM OpenShift Virtualization GitOps Demo

 GitOps is a way to manage infrastructure and applications using Git as the single source of truth.